IgniteUI/react-pwa-example/README.md

 Modern React PWA dashboard built with Ignite UI for React (data grid + pie chart), Vite, and React Router.
 The sample now includes a manifest, installable icons, and a cache-first service worker for basic offline support.

+This project was generated with [App Builder Code Gen](https://www.appbuilder.dev/platform).

 What's inside
 -------------
 - React 19 + Vite 7 for fast HMR and optimized builds.